Fresno State vs. San Jose State NCAA Football Odds, Plays and Insights | November 25, 2021

 Over/Under Insights

-- Fresno State and its opponents have gone over the current 53-point total in six of 11 games this season.
+- Fresno State and its opponents have gone over the current 52.5-point total in six of 11 games this season.

-- The two teams combine to score 54 points per game, 1.0 more than the over/under in this contest.
+- The two teams combine to score 54 points per game, 1.5 more than the total in this contest.

-- The 46.6 combined points per game that these two squads have allowed this season are 6.4 fewer than the 53 over/under in this contest.
+- These two squads combine to surrender 46.6 points per game, 5.9 fewer than this contest's over/under.

-- Bulldogs games this season feature an average total of 58.7 points, a number 5.7 points higher than Thursday's over/under.
+- The Bulldogs and their opponents have scored an average of 58.7 points per game in 2021, 6.2 more than Thursday's total.

 Fresno State Stats and Trends

+- Fresno State has played 11 games, with seven wins against the spread.

-- The Bulldogs have an ATS record of 3-2 in their five games as a favorite of 8.5 points or more so far this season.
+- The Bulldogs are 3-2 ATS when favored by 7.5 points or more this season.

-- Fresno State's games this year have eclipsed the over/under five times in 11 opportunities (45.5%).
+- Fresno State's games this year have hit the over on five of 11 set point totals (45.5%).

-- Fresno State is 5-2 against the spread and 7-0 overall this season when the team notches more than 25.3 points.
+- Fresno State is 5-2 against the spread and 7-0 overall in games when it records more than 25.3 points.

-- Fresno State is 6-3 against the spread and 7-2 overall when the team piles up over 360.8 yards.
+- When Fresno State piles up more than 360.8 yards, the team is 6-3 against the spread and 7-2 overall.

-- The Bulldogs have turned the ball over 21 times this season, 10 more turnovers than the Spartans have forced (11).
+- The Bulldogs have turned the ball over 10 more times (21 total) than the Spartans have forced a turnover (11) this season.

 - Find the latest spread and moneyline odds for Fresno State at SISportsbook.